|

 Literary Award for Nonfiction, which was awarded posthumously.

-the author of numerous works of science fiction, fantasy,
+is the author of numerous works of science fiction,

-and literary criticism.
-Though best known for the satirical
+fantasy, and literary criticism.
+Though best known for the

-published works were short horror fiction, and her short fiction
+of her early published works were short horror fiction, and

-has been anthologized in scores of collections.
-She was first
+her short fiction has been anthologized in scores of collections.

-noticed in the science fiction world upon publication of the
+She was first noticed in the science fiction world upon publication

 as one of the leading 20th Century feminist science fiction